Yeshey/invert-pdf-colors-cli/README.md

 There are [several tools](https://gist.github.com/douglasmiranda/9c19f23c4570a7b7e02137791880ab43) for pdf conversion to svg for its manipulation, mupdf and inkscape aren't able to draw some images, and pdf2svg converts everything to raster which is not desirable.

+Turns out it's pretty hard to do only with openly available tools.
+Your best bet might still be online pdf inverters like: https://www.pdfconvertonline.com/invert-pdf/, because of all the [known-issues](#known-issues).
+You can try something like `nix-shell -p ghostscript --command "gs -sDEVICE=pdfwrite -dPDFSETTINGS=/ebook -q -o output.pdf file.pdf"` ([from my techNotes](https://github.com/Yeshey/TechNotes?tab=readme-ov-file#1123-compress)) to compress your pdf if it's too big for the site 🤷

 ## Usage

 If you have a flakes enabled nix installation you can run it with `nix run github:Yeshey/invert-pdf-colors -- input.pdf output.pdf`